drekka/Voodoo/README.md

 ```

-On the command line `voodoo` loads the endpoints from YAML files.
+On the command line `voodoo-server` loads the endpoints from YAML files.
 For example, here is a YAML file with the same endpoints, *(see the [YAML configuration guide](../../wiki/YAML-configuration-guide))* for details:

 *Sample.yml*
 ```yaml